chuanconggao/extratools/README.md

 #  [3, 6, 9]]
 ```

-- `loadcsv(path)` loads a CSV file, from either a file path or a file object.
+- `loadcsv(path, delimiter=',')` loads a CSV file, from either a file path or a file object.

-- `dumpcsv(path, data)` dumps a table `data` in CSV, to either a file path or a file object.
+- `dumpcsv(path, data, delimiter=',')` dumps a table `data` in CSV, to either a file path or a file object.

 <a name="mathtools"></a>
 ### [`mathtools`](https://github.com/chuanconggao/extratools/blob/master/extratools/mathtools.py)